Malawi eyebiter

 The Malawi eyebiter (Dimidiochromis compressiceps) is a species of fish in the family Cichlidae.
-This predatory cichlid is endemic to Lake Malawi in East Africa.
+This predatory cichlid is found in Lake Malawi, Lake Malombe, and the upper Shire River within East Africa.

 Description

 Dimidiochromis compressiceps can reach a length of about 23 cm.
 The females are considerably smaller than males.
 The body is narrow and laterally compressed (hence the Latin name compressiceps) minimizing its visibility.
 The mouth is quite large and jaws are relatively long, reaching about one-third of the body length.
 This large and impressive cichlid normally shows a whitish-silver body with a brown horizontal stripe along the sides, from the snout to the tail.
 Sexually mature males put on a dazzling metallic blue with reds and oranges on their fins.

 Behavior

 This species once was regarded as a specialist, feeding on eyes of other fishes (hence the common name eyebiter), (Winkler, 1966) but such behavior has never been observed in the wild.

 Though the eyeballs of cyprinids have been found in gut samples taken from this species, it is not clear whether this is normal feeding behaviour or occurs only when food is scarce, as with the North American cutlips minnow, which also displays this feeding habit.
 Another suggestion is that the Malawi eyebiter might rip out the eyes of other fishes so that it is easier to overcome the incapacitated prey.